OPCS-4: High Cost Drugs List

-Maintained by the Department of Health's (DH) Payment by Results team; the High Cost Drugs List is a catalogue of drugs licensed for use in the NHS that are excluded from the Payment by Results (PbR) tariff.
+Maintained by the Department of Health's (DH) Payment by Results team; the High Cost Drugs List was a catalogue of drugs licensed for use in the NHS that are excluded from the Payment by Results (PbR) tariff.

-Issued annually - even in years with no revision to OPCS-4 - the list consists of the generic names of certain drugs next to the relevant OPCS-4 code.
-The guidance section of the list states that it is down to the clinical staff to use the generic instead of brand names.
+Although reviewed annually; the list required updates to be published infrequently.
+Any changes that were made, however, would always be valid from the start of the next April – even in years with no revision to OPCS-4.
+The list consists of the generic names of certain drugs next to the relevant OPCS-4 code.
+The guidance section of the list stated that it was down to the clinical staff to use the generic instead of brand names.

 Chemotherapy Regimens List

 The Chemotherapy Regimens List, also issued by the DH Payment by Results team, is for the coding of administration of antineoplastic drugs.
 Organised alphabetically, the list contains adult and paediatric chemotherapy regimens used in the NHS.
-Drug trials are excluded as they are usually financed by the trial's commissioner, for example a pharmaceutical company or cancer charity.
+Adult Drug trials are excluded as they are usually financed by the trial's commissioner, for example a pharmaceutical company or cancer charity.